 EVP and Chief Human Resource Officer for Dignity Health

-Recently, Gallup Managing Director Larry Emond spoke with Darryl Robinson, EVP and Chief Human Resource Officer for Dignity Health, about Robinson's innovative approach to see HR as an agent of revenue to help underwrite the HR function.
+Recently, Darryl Robinson, EVP and Chief Human Resource Officer for Dignity Health, spoke about his innovative approach to see HR as an agent of revenue to help underwrite the HR function.
 In this conversation, Robinson explains how Dignity teaches its hard-won HR expertise to other hospitals to make HR bring in revenue to be an increasingly effective part of the Dignity ministry.

 Emond: Tell me a little bit about Dignity Health as an organization.
 You're not a typical healthcare system.